davesmeghead/visonic/README.md

 Note 1

-The data associated with the event is { 'condition': X }   where X is 1, 2, 3, 4, 5, 6, 7 or 8
+The data associated with the event is { 'condition': X }   where X is 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 or 10
 ```
+        -  0 is a problem with the component itself, this is usually a communication failure with the panel
         -  1 is a zone update
         -  2 is a panel update
         -  3 is a panel update AND the alarm is active!!!!!
         -  4 is a panel reset
         -  5 is a pin rejected
         -  6 is a tamper alarm
         -  7 is an EPROM download timeout, go to Standard Mode
         -  8 is a watchdog timeout, give up trying to achieve a better mode
         -  9 is a watchdog timeout, going to try again to get a better mode
+        - 10 there has not been any data received from the panel at all within the timeout period.
+Check your hardware.
 ```
 I may add more information to the event later if required

 Note 2

 The list of parameters for each log entry
 ```
     - current